 2) Be specific

 Regardless if it is a recurring 1:1 session or something scheduled just once, it doesn’t matter: you have to be specific.
 When bringing constructive and/or positive feedback, you have to start with facts and then tell your story.
-“Remember last week when you told our QA Analyst to f… off?” would be an example.
+“Remember last week when you interrupted our Team Lead every minute?” would be an example.

 3) Give the other a chance to speak